 First and foremost, preparation is important.
 Without proper preparation, the golf swing will not be smooth and controlled.

 Professional athletes know the importance of good knee flexion.
 If you’re coming down the fairway or on the range trying to make a play, it’s important to be able to bend your knee and absorb the impact of a club.
 Whether you’re a golf pro or a tennis player, you need to be able to flex your knee to hit a shot accurately.

-Bad posture can lead to personal injury and can also lead to poor performance on the field.
-It is crucial to develop good posture, as good posture helps maintain good posture and reduces muscle strain and injury.
-A good way to start to improve your posture is to mimic a golfer’s stance, keeping your back straight and your neck still.
-This will reduce stress on your muscles and joints.
-Additionally, reading about and discussing different Posture forms can help you decide which form works best for you.
+A poor posture can lead to personal injury and poor performance on the field.
+It is crucial to develop proper posture, as it helps reduce the chances of muscle strain or injury.
+A simple way to start improving your posture is by mimicking a professional golfer’s stance, preferably someone like Phil Mickelson (learn more here, if interested).
+You can begin by keeping your back straight and your neck still, much like how golfers maintain it.
+This will reduce stress on your muscles and joints, so that you can enjoy the game for much longer.

 One of the most difficult aspects of playing golf is hitting the ball straight, especially when it comes to the greens.
 The right club selection to use can make all the difference when you are looking to land a putt from the green.
 A great way to help improve your putting is to recall how you gripped the club in your hand.
 For example, if you were to use a left-handed putter, it’s important that your left hand is in the same position as your right hand.

 The fundamental skill of golf is the ability to hit the ball as straight as possible while also having enough control to hit it online.
 One of the most important aspects of your golf swing is the correct distance from the ball at address to the ball at impact.
 The best way to learn this is through my experience.